Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 Priorities 1️⃣: high priority ; 9️⃣low priority

 - 3️⃣ Augmentations
-  - mirrors
-  - rotation with step of 15°
   - reducing the size (⚠️ too small objects)
 - unfreeze all layers of the pretrained model (today only the newly added dense layer is trainable)
 - Training to launch: